Tanker truck crash closes Route 40 in Pittsylvania County

-PITTSYLVANIA COUNTY, Va.
-(WDBJ7) - Route 40 in Pittsylvania is closed because of an overturned tractor trailer.
+Route 40 in Pittsylvania is closed because of an overturned tractor trailer.

 The Foster Fuel Tractor Trailer overturned at 10:42 a.m.
 Wednesday, blocking the road.